chriszero/EOS_connect/README.md

 #### Energy Price Forecast
 Energy price forecasts are retrieved from the chosen source (e.g. tibber, Akkudoktor, Smartenergy, ...). **Note**: Prices for tomorrow are available earliest at 1 PM.
 Until then, today's prices are used to feed the model.

+#### Battery Price Analysis (Historical Cost)
+EOS Connect calculates the actual cost of the energy in your battery by looking at your charging history from the last 96 hours.
+Instead of a fixed estimate, it uses a **Weighted Average Cost (WAC)**:
+- **Smart Tracking**: It automatically identifies if energy came from your solar panels (0€) or the grid.
+- **Live Pricing**: For grid charging, it uses the exact electricity price at that time.
+- **Session History**: Shows you exactly when, how long, and at what cost your battery was charged.
+- **Easy Visualization**: A dedicated "Battery Overview" dashboard shows all these details in simple charts and tables.

 > **Note:**
 > All data collection, forecasting, and optimization cycles are now driven by the `time_frame` setting in your configuration.
 > For more precise and responsive optimization, set `time_frame: 900` for a 15-minute cycle.